An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Introduction

-The aforementioned state of affairs motivates us to design an accurate and real-time point-line-based relative pose estimation algorithm capable of addressing situations involving pure rotation or planar degeneracy.
-The contributions of this paper are summarized as follows: \begin{itemize} \item An accurate and \textbf{R}eal-\textbf{T}ime pose estimator with \textbf{P}oints and \textbf{L}ines is proposed, which estimates \textbf{R}otation and \textbf{T}ranslation separately, allowing it to handle pure rotation degeneracy and planar degeneracy, namely \textbf{RT$^2$PL}. \item Two forms of coplanarity constraints for rotation estimation with lines are proposed.
-We prove that one form is superior to another on convergence through experiments.
+To this end, our primary motivation is to design an accurate and real-time pose estimation with point-line images for odometry applications.
+This algorithm should be capable of handling situations involving pure rotation or planar degeneracy.
+The contributions of this paper are summarized as follows: \begin{itemize} \item An accurate and \textbf{R}eal-\textbf{T}ime pose estimator with \textbf{P}oint-\textbf{L}ine trifocal images is proposed, which estimates \textbf{R}otation and \textbf{T}ranslation separately, allowing it to handle pure rotation degeneracy and planar degeneracy, namely \textbf{RT$^2$PL}. \item Two forms of coplanarity constraints for rotation estimation with lines are proposed.
+We prove that one form is superior to another on convergence through experiments (see Sec. \ref{sec:convergence}).
 Then the better one is combined with NEC leading to a point-line-based rotation solver, which can be easily solved by LM algorithm in real time.
-Additionally, the cost function integrates position uncertainty of points and lines, improving resilience to noise. \item A novel point-line-based linear translation constraint is introduced, meticulously designed to minimize the degree of the product of rotation and feature observations, thereby enhancing the resilience against rotation estimation errors and observation noises. \item Extensive experiments on synthetic and real-world data demonstrate the effectiveness of RT$^2$PL, which outperforms both the classical trifocal-tensor-based method and the state-of-the-art two-view algorithm in general and degeneracy cases. \end{itemize}
+Additionally, the cost function integrates position uncertainty of points and lines, improving resilience to noise. \item A novel point-line-based linear translation constraint is introduced, meticulously designed to minimize the degree of the product of rotation and the degree of the product of feature observations, thereby enhancing the resilience against rotation estimation errors and observation noise (see Sec. \ref{sec:ligt_synthic}). \item Extensive experiments on synthetic and real-world datasets demonstrate the effectiveness of RT$^2$PL, which outperforms both the classical trifocal-tensor-based method and the state-of-the-art point counterparts in general and degeneracy cases. \end{itemize}

+The paper is organized as follows.
+Sec. \ref{sec:rotation} introduces the rotation estimation part of RT$^2$PL.
+Sec. \ref{sec:translation} introduces the translation estimation part of RT$^2$PL.
+The performance of proposed methods is demonstrated in Sec. \ref{sec:experiments}.
+The paper is concluded in Sec. \ref{sec:conclusion}.